SedhaiGaurab/ai-task-review-app/README.md

 ```

 Open [http://localhost:5173](http://localhost:5173).
 The frontend uses `http://127.0.0.1:8000` by default.
 Set `VITE_API_URL` if the backend uses another address.

+## Approach

+The frontend uses a focused API client and a small amount of React state.
+It loads tasks, filters them by status, and updates the screen after creating, changing, analysing, or deleting a task.
+The backend separates task routes from AI analysis routes, validates request data with Pydantic models, stores records with SQLAlchemy, and keeps the OpenRouter key on the server.

 ## How it works